flockrush/.github/profile/README.md

-## Flockrush: AI for better and faster predictions
+## Flockrush: AI for better and faster predictions®

 A.L.I.A.® Zero Touch®